Ashwagandha for Hair Loss & Skin: Does It Work?

 The Hormonal Hair Loss Connection

-Hormonal hair loss (androgenetic alopecia) involves DHT (dihydrotestosterone) binding to androgen receptors in hair follicles, causing miniaturisation over time.
+Hormonal hair loss (androgenetic alopecia) involves DHT (dihydrotestosterone) binding to androgen receptors in hair follicles, which may contribute to miniaturisation over time.
 Ashwagandha does not appear to meaningfully inhibit 5-alpha reductase (the enzyme that converts testosterone to DHT) — the mechanism targeted by finasteride.

 However, the thyroid pathway is relevant for a different type of hormonally-driven hair thinning.
 If hair loss is partially driven by subclinical hypothyroidism (elevated TSH with low-normal T3/T4), ashwagandha's documented thyroid-improving effects (PMID: 37013429) may address this driver specifically.